 “Canadian consumers pay some of the highest rates for wireless services anywhere in the developed world.”

 It has been known that Canada’s reluctance to allow competition in the wireless market has given its main carriers the freedom to set the price for wireless service.
 Even if that price is decidedly higher than its direct neighbours in the south.
 When we started this company a decade ago, it was built upon one important principle: Communication belongs to everyone, and to every budget- even if it’s $0.
-So while we’ve been shut out of the Canadian wireless market, we’ve made it a priority to offer free service to our users, even if that service can only be accessed through Wi-Fi for the time being.
+So while we’ve been shut out of the Canadian wireless market, we’ve made it a priority to offer free service to our users (Canadians included), even if that service can only be accessed through Wi-Fi for the time being.
 In our experience, when it comes down to paying $180/month for a cell phone plan, or finding a Wi-Fi hotspot, there are enough families that would rather spend that money on other expenses or put it straight into a savings account.

 After spending much time advocating for change, we would love nothing more than to lead the charge in offering Canadians more affordable wireless service.
 We started out as a Canadian company, and have made large strides toward hiring Canadian talent, and expanding our offices right here in Waterloo, ON, where it all started.
 So we hope that by the time the next election comes around, this year’s promises will already be Canada’s reality.